wzulfikar/lifelog/personal/tgl-summer-workshop-2016.md

 ***4.What's your opinion of the talk session?
 Which of the talk that you like and why?***

 The talk sessions are, awesome.
 I got knowledge about what is CREST, UST Global, etc which indeed, opened my mind about industry related stuffs.

+I didn't know about CREST before.
+But now, yeah, CREST does a lot of interesting stuffs.

 The talk about agile & scrum, that's cool.
+When doing sprint myself, I and my team often have problem with one of the scrum key, *transparency*.

 ***5. What have you gained from this experience?***